Terms and Conditions

 13.1 Where Camlab is not the manufacturer of the Goods, Camlab will endeavour to transfer to the Customer the benefit of any warranty or guarantee given to Camlab.

-13.2 Camlab warrants that (subject to the other provisions of these conditions) upon delivery the goods will be of satisfactory quality within the meaning of the Sale of Goods Act 1994.
+13.2 Camlab warrants that (subject to the other provisions of these conditions) upon delivery the Goods will be of satisfactory quality within the meaning of the Sale of Goods Act 1979.

 13.3 Camlab warrants that (subject to the other provisions of these conditions) upon delivery the Goods will comply with the description in the acknowledgement of order and despatch note.

 13.4 Camlab shall not be liable for a breach of warranty unless:

 - 13.4.1 the Customer gives written notice of any damage to the Goods within 7 days of receipt of the Goods;